Ways to Stay Safe While in the Greatest City in the World...

-2. Be mindful of your surroundings.
+2. Be alert and mindful of your surroundings.
 If you're staring into your phone, you don't know what is going on around you.
 This rule of thumb applies to all areas, anytime.
 But especially in Times Square, Hell's Kitchen, the Lower East Side, and Harlem.
+Use one AirPod instead of two so you can hear better.
 It's always smart to travel in groups.

 3. Do not give money to panhandlers.
 There are plenty of city services and programs for them.
 Panhandling on the subway is actually illegal.

 4. Know where you're going, before you head out - and try not to look too much like a tourist.
 It helps to blend in.

 5. Never go into Central Park after dark - you'll make the morning papers!